CLIMAAX/crabook/crabook/resources/datasets.md

     Pooch will download the files into a folder structure as laid out by the dataset.
 :::

-:::{tab-item} Browser
+:::{tab-item} file listing

-Each dataset page contains a listings of all files included in the dataset.
+Each dataset page contains a listing of all files included in the dataset.
-Individual files can be downloaded from the links in the listing.
+Individual files can be downloaded via the links in the listings from a web browser or with tools such as [wget](https://www.gnu.org/software/wget/) and [curl](https://curl.se/).
 :::

 ::::